Chinese Culture — Characteristics and Facts

 Agriculture Oriented Calendar and Festivals.

-Most Traditional Chinese Festivals are originated based on agricultural productions.
+Most Traditional Chinese Festivals originated based on agricultural productions.

 Great Unity and Centralized Authority